-The basis of fees agreed with Legal & General Investment Management in respect of the majority of the Plan assets is a fee defined as a percentage of the notional exposure plus a capped performance fee which, if applicable, varies based on excess performance and the level of assets.
+The basis of fees agreed with LGIM in respect of the majority of the Plan assets is a fee defined as a percentage of the notional exposure.

-The fee structure for the two private lending mandates is in two parts; a base management fee based on invested capital and a performance fee over a pre-specified hurdle.
+The fee structure for the two private lending mandates and the private markets mandate is in two parts; a base management fee based on invested capital and a performance fee over a pre-specified hurdle.